yash-amd/shark-ai/sharktuner/model_tuner/README.md

 1. Generate Candidate specs
 2. Compile candidate
 3. Benchmark for candidates
     - Baseline benchmark for candidates (now serially over all the given devices)
     - Candidate benchmark (parallel over all the given devices)
-  - Second baseline run to check for any regression.
+    - Second baseline run to check for any regression
     - Return top candidates
 4. Compile models
 5. Benchmark for models
     - Baseline benchmark for models (now serially over all the given devices)
     - Model benchmark (parallel over all the given devices)
-  - Second baseline run to check for any regression.
+    - Second baseline run to check for any regression
     - Return top model candidates